gabrielgio/fchan/README.md

 A simple [4Chan API](https://github.com/4chan/4chan-API) wrapper

-Ps.: this repo is on early stage of development and it is still not ready for use yet.
+This repo is on early stage of development and lacks some features but it is usable.

+## Roadmap
+* Add lazy-seq support for `get-board-page`.
+* Add support for core.async.
+* Add more functions to make easier to manege threads/board/posts data.
+* 100% test coverage.
 ## Usage

 `fchan` is available as a Maven artifact from [Clojars](https://clojars.org/fchan).

-On your Leiningen project file add `[fchan "0.1.0-SNAPSHOT"]`
+On your Leiningen project file add `[fchan "0.1.2"]`

 To get all ids of a board per page:

 ```Clojure
 (get-thread-ids "a")
 ```

 It will return

 ```Clojure
  [{:page 1,
    :threads [{:no 159627682, :last_modified 1499741301}
              {:no 159515948, :last_modified 1499741300}
              ...]}]
 ```

 To get list of all available boards

 ```clojure
 (get-boards)
 ```